dzavalishin/phantomuserland/README.md

 # Welcome to Phantom OS #

 Phantom OS is a persistent operating system.
-Its primary goal is to provide environment for programs that does survive OS reboot.
-Such an environment greatly simplifies software development and makes it possible to write programs that, for example, do not need filesystem.
+Its primary goal is to provide an environment for programs which survives the OS reboot.
+Such an environment greatly simplifies software development and makes it possible to write programs that, for example, do not need a filesystem.

 Nevertheless, Phantom supports filesystems and all of the modern OS features.